 "Coding is a core function in ATLAS.ti that lets you “tell” the software where the interesting things are in your data. ... the main goal of categorizing your data is to tag things to define or organize them.
 In the process of categorization, we compare data segments and look for similarities.
 All similar elements can be grouped under the same name.
 By naming something, we conceptualize and frame it at the same time" (Friese, 2019).

 You can create codes that have not (yet) been used for coding.
 Such codes are called "free" codes.
 This can for example be useful when ideas for codes come to mind during normal coding work and that cannot be applied to the current segment but will be useful later.
 Sometimes you also need free codes for expression conceptual connections in networks.
 If you already have a list of codes, possibly including code descriptions and groupings elsewhere, you can use the option: Importing A List Of Codes.

-You can also create new codes in the Code Manager by clicking on the + button.
+You can also create new codes in the Code Manager.

-Open a document and highlight a data segment, i.e. a piece of text, a rectangular area in a graphic document, a section on the audio wave of a video or audio document, or a location in a geo document.
+Open a document and highlight a data segment, i.e., a piece of text, audio or video data, an area in a graphic document, or a location in a geo document.

-Right-click and select Apply Codes, or use the short-cut Cmd+J, or click on the 'Apply Codes' button in the toolbar.
+Right-click and select Apply Codes, or use the short-cut Ctrl+J, or click on the 'Apply Codes' button in the ribbon.

 Enter a name and click on the plus button or press enter.

 You can continue to add more codes, or simply continue to select another data segment.
 The dialogue closes automatically.